David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Clos des MΓ©sanges

-πŸ—’οΈ Note: David celebrates his 41st birthday in private.
-Following the overwhelming scale of 1987, he spends the day away from the media, focusing on his personal life and his growing interest in contemporary art and painting.
+πŸ—’οΈ Notes: Bowie celebrates his 41st birthday in seclusion.
+Following the massive scale of the Glass Spider tour, he spends time away from the media spotlight, focusing on his personal life, painting, and contemporary art interests.

 πŸ“… 1988-01-15